NoahELE/Obsidian-Vault/Learning/Algorithms and Data Structures/Graph.md

     2. If said vertex is:
         1. the destination: stop
         2. otherwise:
-            1. Mark its unvisited neighbours as visited
+            1. Mark its unvisited neighbors as visited
             2. Enqueue said neighbours into the queue

 ### Uniform Cost Search